Russian forces begin assault on two eastern Ukraine cities

 “Ukrainian personnel do not yet have access to these premises, so in the event of new shelling, people have no shelter and are in danger,” Enerhoatom, a Ukrainian state enterprise, said on its Telegram channel.

 Enerhoatom said Friday that Russian rockets had damaged the plant's facilities, including a nitrogen-oxygen unit and a high-voltage power line.
-Local Russian-appointed officials acknowledged the damage, but blamed it on alleged Ukrainian shelling.
+Local Russian-appointed officials acknowledged the damage, but blamed it on the Ukrainians.

-In Ukraine’s south, two civilians were seriously injured Saturday after Russian forces fired rockets on the Black Sea port of Mykolayiv before dawn, according to regional authorities.
-That followed a Friday afternoon attack on Mykolayiv that killed one person and wounded 21 others.
+— In Ukraine’s south, two civilians were seriously injured Saturday after Russian forces fired rockets on the Black Sea port of Mykolaiv before dawn, according to regional authorities.
+That followed a Friday afternoon attack on Mykolaiv that killed one person and wounded 21 others.

-Both Chuhuiv and Kharkiv have endured sustained Russian shelling in recent weeks, due to their proximity to the Russian border.
+— In the Kherson region south of Mykolaiv, the deputy mayor of the Russia-occupied city of Nova Kakhovka was in critical condition after an assassination attempt, the Russian state news agency RIA-Novosti said, citing the deputy head of the Kherson region, most of which is under Russian control.

+— The first of three more ships carrying thousands of tons of corn from Ukraine anchored north of Istanbul on Saturday awaiting inspection, the Turkish Defense Ministry said.
+The Panama-flagged Navi Star, which is carrying 33,000 tons of grain to Ireland, left Odesa on Friday.
+It is being followed by the Turkish-flagged Polarnet and the Maltese-flagged Rojen, carrying more than 25,000 tons of corn between them from Chornomorsk.
+The joint inspection center was set up to get grain blocked in Ukraine by the war to the world.
+On Friday, the center inspected its first north-bound ship as it headed for Chornomorsk.

-The neighboring Sumy region, which also borders Russia, has also seen near-constant shelling and missile strikes.
-Its regional governor said Saturday the province was hit more than 60 times from Russian territory over the previous day, and one wounded civilian had to be hospitalized.
+— The neighboring Sumy region, which also borders Russia, has also seen near-constant shelling and missile strikes.
+Its governor said Saturday the region was hit more than 60 times from Russian territory over the previous day, and one wounded civilian had to be hospitalized.

-On the ammunition front, Russia has begun using Iranian combat drones in the war, Ukrainian presidential adviser Oleksiy Arestovych said in a YouTube address, adding that Tehran had transferred 46 drones to the Russian army.
+— On the ammunition front, Russia has begun using Iranian combat drones in the war, Ukrainian presidential advisor Oleksiy Arestovych said in a YouTube video, adding that Tehran had transferred 46 drones to the Russian army.